wonmor/Talk-To-A-Subreddit/README.md

 # HeyBuddy
 **HeyBuddy** is an therapy AI chatbot that heals you.
 Powered by **deep learning**, using the Seq2Seq model.

-The bot primarily learns from Reddit's posts and comments from mental health communities to not only converse naturally, but also give out practical advices to everyday people.
+The bot primarily learns from Reddit's posts and comments.
+This large dataset comes from different mental health subreddits; our goal is to not only make it converse naturally like a real human being, but also give out practical advices to everyday people.

 ### [Launch Website](https://heybuddybot.herokuapp.com)